Ride the Harbor for Health Cycle Event – Saturday, June 25th

-We have 3 full-size vans, one of which is graciously donated for our use by Five Star Automotive.
-They circulate all over the routes during the day.
+We have 3 full-size vans, equiped with tire pump, patches and extra tubes as available.
+We also suggest building your own emergency supply kit.
+They circulate all over the routes during the day, but they are not an escort.
 We try to coordinate placement of the SAG vehicles and time their routes with where the majority of the riders are but sometimes unfortunately, despite our best efforts, riders do have to wait for rescue.
 If you find yourself in such a situation, please just sit tight and trust that support will be with you shortly.
 Waiting for support is fine, but it’s also helpful to know how to change your own inner tube in case of a flat and to be somewhat self-reliant in this regard.

 Porta Potties and Restrooms:

 At the starting line and each of the finish lines, (Beerbower Park in McCleary; SPMC Wellness Center in Elma; Fleet Park in Montesano; Viewing Tower in Westport), there will be fully stocked and maintained restrooms.
 Additional Porta Potties will be available at the Starting line and Finish Lines, placed near the public restrooms.
 Out on the courses, you will find Porta Potties or bathrooms at each rest stop.

 Bike mechanical services: